ocoretech/CTF-workbook/VulnTraining.md

                             Flag 2 found in a specified directory in XML File

-Use dnsrecon to find out subdomains.
+Use "dnsrecon" to find out subdomains(dnsrecon -d vulntraining.co.uk -D CTF/subdomains.txt -t brt).
 You will find two subdomains but both of them will have no access.
-Us "theHarvester" tool for more information of our server.
+Use "theHarvester" tool for more information of our server(theHarvester -d vulntraining.co.uk -b all).

 ![image](https://github.com/ocoretech/CTF-workbook/assets/67775716/b5e4d033-3c10-4487-bb73-5c5da2502722)